enzomanuelmangano/text-localizer/packages/docs/docs/basic-tutorial/react.md

 # React

-This section presents the project setup mode in react.
+This section presents the project setup mode in React.
 As the react-text-localizer package depends heavily on text-localizer itself, many sections are shared.

 ## Setup